What is Alcohol Dependence/Alcoholism defined by the Diagnostic and Statistical Manual of Mental Disorders?

 What is Tolerance to a Drug?

 Over the past century, many theories have been proposed to describe the etiology of drug abuse.
-These Theories are categorized in what three main subgroups?
+These Theories are categorized in what main subgroups?

 What is the first step to getting better from alcohol problems?

 What term is generally used to describe a common reaction of people with substance use disorders who, when

 confronted with the existence of those disorders, deny that they have a substance abuse problem?